-

 (2) Client. – Any person who engages the services of a learned professional and who relies upon the learned professional's expertise, judgment, and advice where the professional relationship with the learned professional is governed by professional standards, codes of conduct, or regulations.

-(3) Developer. – Any person that:
+(3) Developer. – Any person that meets any of the following:

 a.
-Creates, designs, programs, trains, modifies, or substantially contributes to the creation or modification of an AI product;
+Creates, designs, programs, trains, modifies, or substantially contributes to the creation or modification of an AI product.

 b.
-Exercises control over the AI product's design specifications, functionality, capabilities, limitations, or intended uses;
+Exercises control over the AI product's design specifications, functionality, capabilities, limitations, or intended uses.

 c.
-Tests, validates, documents, or certifies an AI product prior to its release or deployment;
+Tests, validates, documents, or certifies an AI product prior to its release or deployment.

 e.
 Either creates an original AI product or is a secondary developer who substantially modifies, retrains, or adapts an existing AI product for a new use or market.